Sales reps: Tips for Wine importers and distributors on how to retain them

-Sales reps are often the only point of contact a retail customer, or on-trade operator will ever have with a wine importer and distributor.
+Sales reps are often the only point of contact a retail customer, or on-trade operator will ever have with wine importers and distributors.
 But how much care and attention are giving to their well-being?

-It might be obvious, but ultimately the whole purpose of being a sales person is to sell hit targets and bring in money for the business.
+It might be obvious, but ultimately the whole purpose of being a salesperson is to sell hit targets and bring in money for the business.
 Those who sell the most, receive more money.
 That’s the way the world goes round.
 But does it?
 How well are you paying your sales teams?
 Do you know how your payment terms compare to your competition?
-Do you benchmark your salaries and benefits against the competition?
+Do you know how other wine importers & distributors are paying to their sales reps?
+I.e. do you benchmark your salaries and benefits against the competition?
 Do you only get round to paying an employee more once they threaten to leave?
 Don’t let it get to that stage.
 Pay them what they are worth.

 2. Handcuffs behind the back